 This fairway wood had become deservedly well-known for its accuracy.
 If you feel that this is your main block to getting that handicap down, then this may well be the club for you.

-Modern sole technology on the club head of this fairway wood will help you get the ball into the air.
-The adjustable weights give more control over the trajectory, and the ball moves well.
-The sole features rails.
-This innovation is a technology which can help the beginner golfer get out of trouble if they hit the ball into the long grass.
+Modern sole technology on the club head of this fairway wood will help you get the ball into the air move it well.
+The innovative technology creates an efficient transfer of energy to ensure excellent ball speed.
 The rails help the ball to stay straighter when in longer grass and maintain speed along the shorter grass, thereby keeping more distance.
 Cobra’s standard hosel technology is used to full effect in this club.
 It has five settings, which enable you to vary the loft through 5 settings.
 Moveable weights in the sole will give you extra control over your level of spin.
 Its weighting system adds to the forgiveness on the club and the grooves on the clubhead helps to control the spin on the ball.

 Pros: Wonderful accuracy, the sole structure provides a large sweet spot, and the distributed weight makes it easier to control the ball.

 Cons: The shaft can feel a bit stiff and although the technology means excellent accuracy it loses out a bit on distance.

 The best fairway woods for high handicappers – Conclusion

 The TaylorMade Men's M2 Fairway Wood (Men's, Right, Stiff, #3) just gets the edge here.
 All the woods above do an excellent job, and we feel confident in recommending all of them.
 The TaylorMade M2 receives our final vote because it makes such good substitute for a driver for the high handicapper and the beginner.
 And it is an excellent fairway wood in its own right, so you will still get plenty of use out of it, even when you buy a driver as you get more skilled.